Ava the Elephant: An Insightful Journey from Shark Tank to Multi-Million-Dollar Triumph

 Tiffany Krumins, a nanny at the time, had a front-row seat to the medicine-time meltdown.
 The child she cared for was battling cancer, and taking medication was a daily struggle filled with stress and tears.

 Tiffany’s solution?
 A talking medicine dispenser shaped like a friendly elephant.
-It spoke gentle phrases like “You’re doing a memorable job!” and made medicine time feel less like a chore and more like a game.
+It spoke gentle phrases like “You’re doing a great job!” and made medicine time feel less like a chore and more like a game.

-It was a sleek idea—yet incredibly powerful.
+It was a simple idea—yet incredibly powerful.

 “When elephants talk, toddlers listen—especially if that elephant hands out strawberry-flavored antibiotics.”